ScureX/Takyon.PlayerVote/README.md

 Lets people vote on kicking a player by typing !yes or !no. By default at least 90% of people need to have voted and more than half of those have to vote for kicking.
 (This can be changed)

+Not the full name has to be given, just enough to identify a player.

 !kick name force only works for people declared as admins in the andminNames array.
 This lets them kick without voting.

 This feature can be disabled, even disallowing admins to kick.